aglaiastory/aglaiastory/README.md

 - 👋 Hi, I’m @aglaiastory
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Hexo blog, fluid theme
-- 🌱 I’m currently learning ... nodejs javascript
+- 🌱 I’m currently learning ... nodejs/javascript
 - 💞️ I’m looking to collaborate on ...
+Aglaia Story
-- 📫 How to reach me ...
+- 📫 How to reach me ...(email)

 <!---
 aglaiastory/aglaiastory is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.